 Slime, slime, slime – for kids it’s all about making slime right now (and who has the best recipe).
 Slime is one of those trends in the past couple of years that I can totally get on board with.
 Plus, it keeps kids from saying, “I’m Bored.”

 I love getting my boys to be creative with me (which can be really hard at times).
 But what kid would turn down a chance to make slime?
-We had to delay making slime in our house because to be honest, Jack would have eaten it.
+We had to delay making slime in our house because, to be honest, my youngest would have eaten it.

 Since Jack is a little more trust-worthy these days, we decided it was finally time to get slimed.
 I went to Pinterest to find the best recipes.
-Thankfully I found some toddler-safe edible slime so that it’s safe when Jack eats it (it’s inevitable).
+Thankfully I found some toddler-safe edible slime is safe for when my child inevitably decides to taste it.

 Since we’ve started making slime, we have found that Amazon has some great options for slime ingredients.
 I am surprised at how hard it can be to find the ingredients at times!

 Here are our favorite Slime Ingredients from Amazon.
 (You don’t need all of these.
 It just depends on the recipe from below that you select.):

 - Elmer’s Glue (this is such a great deal on glue!)

 - Borax (there are some borax free recipes included in this list as well)

 - Saline Solution